 According to the American Medical Association, the transition to ICD-10 will enable healthcare professionals to be more accurate in the documentation of medical conditions and inpatient procedures.

 Refer to the ICD-10 FAQs for details about the transition, implementation and training.
+Patient Access can refer to this ICD-10 FAQs.

 We provide training and learning opportunities to help prepare for this transition.